 Their wingspan around 2 to 3 centimetres, which is exceptionally small for a Saturniidae.
 Adults are usually pink – usually that is – and a yellow form has also been recorded (D. rubicunda ‘alba’).
 This form has pale yellow to white adults that have barely any to no pink scales at all on their wings.
 This form is generally only encountered in the most Northern populations, in and around the border of Canada.
 In some cases the moths of this pale form can be completely white or yellow, but usually they have reduced barely visible pink.

 - Difficulty rating: Average (Not the easiest but not hard.
 But you will need Acer sp.!)

 - Rearing difficulty: 5/10 (From egg to pupa)

 - Pairing difficulty: 6/10 (Archieving copulations)

 - Host plants: Acer sp.
 (Acer saccharum preferred plus Acer pseudoplatanus, rubrum and saccharinum are also recommended)

 - Natural range: North America and Canada

 - Polyphagous: Yes, but not very, they are picky eaters.
-(It specialises itself in eating maple tree [Acer sp.] – they are also reported to eat oak in the wild and in captivity [Quercus] but with bad result.
-It will try to feed on most species of Acer sp., but it prefers Acer saccharum by far).
+It is more of a specialist that feeds on maple tree [Acer sp.] – they are also reported to eat oak in the wild and in captivity [Quercus] but with bad result.
+It will try to feed on most species of Acer sp., but it prefers Acer saccharum.

-- Generations: Univoltine or bivoltine (usually only one generation a year, second generation is possible in captivity and in warm years in the wild)
+- Generations: Univoltine to multivoltine – usually only one generation a year, second generation is possible in captivity and in warm years in the wild.

 - Family: Saturniidae (silkmoths)